 CommLink targets persons newly diagnosed with HIV, and persons who know their HIV positive status who have not been in care for more than 90 days.
-Individuals were identified in community- and facility-based settings, and provided informed consent to be in the program.
+Individuals were identified in community-based settings, and provided informed consent to be in the program.

-Economic, geographic, transportation, and distance barriers, as well as stigma, discrimination, and the emotional process of accepting one’s HIV diagnosis, all reduce patients’ linkage to care.
-All these potential barriers are addressed to optimize the HIV care continuum.
-Clients receive:
+Linkage to care and treatment is diminished by economic, geographic, transportation, and distance barriers, as well as stigma and discrimination, and the emotional process of accepting one’s HIV diagnosis.
+All of these potential barriers are addressed in the LCM model implemented by CommLink.

 - Providing additional support, counseling, barriers resolution, etc.